rnowley/buildcs/README.md

   * name: The name of the reference.
   * path: The location of the dll, this is used for copying dlls to the output directory.
 * sourceFiles: A list of source files to be compiled.
+* resources: A list of non-compilable resources that need to be copied to the destination directory on a successful build.
+  * source: The source location of the resource file.
+  * destination: The destination where the resource file is to be copied to.
 * buildType: The type of file produced by the build process, this can have the values:
   * exe
   * library